callme-pantera/CSL-prototype/README.md

 <br>

 I proceeded with the installation and setup of Proxmox on my Acer laptop but encountered several issues.
 When I attempted to apply the configurations I had made, an error kept occurring, regardless of what I tried to fix it.
 The root of the problem was that the Proxmox installer had difficulties with the laptop's partition.
-I tried multiple solutions, but unfortunately, none were successful.
+I tried multiple solutions, but unfortunately, none were successful.<br>

+If you'd like to read through my troubleshooting process, you can find all the documentation in the *troubleshooting* folder or [here](troubleshooting/troubleshooting-partition-issue.md).

 <br>
 <br>